Ida Tarbell

-A prolific writer and lecturer, Tarbell was known for taking complex subjects—the oil industry, tariffs, labor practices—and breaking them down into informative and easily understood articles.
-Her articles drove circulation at McClure’s Magazine and The American Magazine and many of her books were popular with the general American public.
-After a successful career as both writer and editor for McClure’s Magazine, Tarbell left with several other editors to buy and publish The American Magazine.
+A prolific writer and lecturer, Tarbell was known for taking complex subjects — such as the oil industry, tariffs, labor practices — and breaking them down into informative and easily understood articles.
+Her articles drove circulation at McClure's Magazine and The American Magazine and many of her books were popular with the general American public.
+After a successful career as both writer and editor for McClure's Magazine, Tarbell left with several other editors to buy and publish The American Magazine.
 Tarbell also traveled to all of the then 48 states on the lecture circuit and spoke on subjects including the evils of war, world peace, American politics, trusts, tariffs, labor practices, and women's issues.

 Tarbell took part in professional organizations and served on two Presidential committees.
 She helped form the Authors’ League (now the Author's Guild) and was President of the Pen and Brush Club for 30 years.
 During World War I, she served on President Woodrow Wilson's Women's Committee on the Council of National Defense.
 After the war, Tarbell served on President Warren G. Harding's 1921 Unemployment Conference.

 Tarbell, who never married, is often considered a feminist by her actions, although she was critical of the women's suffrage movement.